tushar-sharma/tushar-sharma.github.io/_posts/2023-09-08-week2-september-reflection-2023.md

 My night to go is taco bell.
 I usually customize my meal.
 I remove cheese, sauce and rice.
 The issue is that they serve you less quantity of healthy ingredients.

+## Food

+* Brussel Sprout

+This is my regular food.
+It takes least amount of time to prepare and is healthy and delicious.